-Missi roti is an Indian flat bread with chickpea flour, wheat flour and spices that makes it delicious on spot.
+Missi roti is an Indian flat bread with chickpea flour, wheat flour and spices that makes it unique as well as delicious on spot.

 I had missi roti for the first time in the restaurant Mirchi at Esplanade, here in Singapore.